danbz/aesthetic-programming/source/4-DataCapture/Readme.md

   button.mousePressed(change);
 }
 function draw() {
+  //getting the audio data i.e the overall volume (between 0 and 1.0) let vol = mic.getLevel();
+  /*map the mic vol to the size of button, check map function: https://p5js.org/reference/#/p5/map */ button.size(floor(map(vol, 0, 1, 40, 450)));

   //draw the captured video on a screen with the image filter image(capture, 0,0, 640, 480);
   filter(INVERT);

-  //getting the audio data i.e the overall volume (between 0 and 1.0) let vol = mic.getLevel();
-  /*map the mic vol to the size of button, check map function: https://p5js.org/reference/#/p5/map */ button.size(floor(map(vol, 0, 1, 40, 450)));
   let positions = ctracker.getCurrentPosition();
   //check the availability of web cam tracking if (positions.length) {
-     /*as the button is too long, i wanna put it in the middle of my mouth, and -> 60 is the mouth area*/ button.position(positions[60][0]-20, positions[60][1]);
+     //point 60 is the mouth area
+    button.position(positions[60][0]-20, positions[60][1]);
-    /*loop through all major face track points
+    /*loop through all major points of a face
     (see: https://www.auduno.com/clmtrackr/docs/reference.html)*/
     for (let i=0; i<positions.length; i++) {
        noStroke();